James Watt is an eighteenth century engineer chiefly remembered for pioneering work on steam power

 1767: Watt employed as a surveyor for the Forth and Clyde Canal.

-1772: Partnership with Roebuck broke up.
+1772: He forms a partnership with Roebuck broke up.

 1774: Watt left Scotland for Birmingham.